-A shrub propagating by root sprouts to form thickets, or a small tree with spreading, more or less hanging, branches.
+Wild plum is a shrub that propagates itself by root sprouts to form thickets, or it can be a small tree with spreading, more or less hanging, branches.

-Bark dark brown to reddish, breaking into thin, long, scaly plates, pores horizontal and prominent.
+Bark is dark brown to reddish, breaking into thin, long, scaly plates, pores horizontal and prominent.

 Flowers April–May, in clusters of 2–5, stalks ¼–¾ inch long, smooth; flowers ¾–1¼ inches broad, white, fragrant; petals 5, broadest at the middle, rounded at the tip, and narrow at the base; stamens about 20.